The Vortex Strikefire II has been around for a long time, so why is it still a thing?

 Red dot size is expressed in minutes of angle (MOA), and 4 MOA is the general rule for what is considered a standard red dot size.
 At 100 yards, the dot covers 4” (approx.) of the target.
 At 50 yards, it covers 2” (approx.).
 Best suited to fast acquisition and limited long-range use.

 The Vortex Strikefire 2 red dot sight is waterproof.
 It is O-ring sealed for watertightness and nitrogen-purged for internal fogproof protection.
 While waterproof, it is not rated for submersion.

 Overall, the only difference between the Strikefire II red dot and red/green dot is the illumination color.
 The red dot-only model has red-only illumination.
 The red/green model allows use of red or green illumination and cannot be used simultaneously.

-A primary benefit of this prismatic sight is that the Strikefire 2 is not magnified.
-It’s 1x with a 4 MOA dot for fast acquisition required for close-range engagements and home defense.
+The Strikefire II is a 1x non-magnified optic.
+It has a 4 MOA dot for fast acquisition required for close-range engagements and home defense.
 It can be employed for other applications, and you can also acquire magnification by using a magnifier with it.

 We’ve all looked for a cheap red dot sight from a favorite brand – Vortex.
 To our benefit, they’ve provided an answer in the form of the Strikefire II.

 Many red dots have come and gone but the Strikefire has withstood time itself.